Glorious! (stage comedy)

 Glorious! is a 2005 stage comedy by Peter Quilter, telling the story of Florence Foster Jenkins, "the worst singer in the world".
 The show premiered at Birmingham Repertory Theatre, followed by a UK tour.
 The production transferred to London's West End in November 2005.
 This premiere production starred Maureen Lipman who was made a Dame in 2020.
 It ran for 6 months at the Duchess Theatre and was nominated for the Laurence Olivier Award for Best New Comedy.
 It has since played in 35 countries and been translated into more than 20 languages.

-The comedy is based on the true story of Florence Foster Jenkins, a New York socialite and amateur singer who could not carry a tune but was convinced she was a great singer.
+The comedy is based on the true story of Florence Foster Jenkins, a New York City socialite and amateur singer who could not carry a tune but was convinced she was a great singer.
 She performed mostly privately for trusted friends, so that she would not be mocked, and made recordings.
-Ultimately, at the age of 76, she gave a legendary public performance in Carnegie Hall.
+Ultimately, at the age of 76, she gave a legendary public performance in Carnegie Hall in New York.